hipniusF/coronavirus_simulation/README.md

 # Coronavirus Simulator

 This is a Montecarlo Simulation that tries to simulate the advanced os the coronavirus pandemic.
-It is written in python using, **it is not optimizated**.
+It is written in python, **it is not optimizated**.
 It has been written using the conda environment at only the libraries including in it are necessary (pandas, numpy, pylab specifically).

 ![alt plot](./figures/Figure_1.png)